-Call Detail Records (CDRs) – A mine of information
+Call Detail Records (CDRs) – A Veritable Mine of Information for Call Centre Managers

 Understanding the metrics